 WASHINGTON, D.C. — An International Centre for Settlement of Investment Disputes (ICSID) tribunal on June 15 granted an application by the European Union’s European Commission (EC) to file a submission challenging the arbitration of intra-EU disputes under the Energy Charter Treaty (ECT) in a case brought by 58 European entities against the Italian Republic for allegedly interfering with their energy investments.

 WASHINGTON, D.C. — The U.S. Supreme Court on June 21 denied a petition for a writ of certiorari filed by heirs of Saudi sheiks seeking review of the Ninth Circuit U.S. Court of Appeals’ refusal to enforce an $18 billion arbitral award against an American oil company and its subsidiary for the use of Saudi oilfields without addressing the heirs’ last-minute motion to postpone the conference and consider allegations of impropriety in pending sanctions proceedings against the heirs’ counsel.

 WASHINGTON, D.C. — The District of Columbia Circuit U.S. Court of Appeals on June 17 affirmed a district court’s dismissal of a Lithuanian company’s petition to enforce an arbitral award worth more than $20 million against a state-owned Tajik airline, finding that the court lacked personal jurisdiction over the airline to enforce the award.

-WASHINGTON, D.C. — A District of Columbia federal judge on June 14 entered default judgment confirming an arbitral award against the Republic of Guinea in favor of a Senegalese company for more than 7.4 million euros plus interest for nonpayment of a road repair contract after Guinea failed to appear.
+WASHINGTON, D.C. — A District of Columbia federal judge on June 14 confirmed an arbitral award against the Kyrgyz Republic for the expropriation of a Canadian company and its subsidiary’s investments in uranium and rare earth element mining and entered default judgment for damages of more than $15 million and attorney fees and arbitration costs of more than $3 million with interest accruing after Kyrgyzstan failed to appear.